Table of Contents

 Eligibility may also vary depending on your military status.
 Many software solutions use your W-2 to verify your military status or determine the discount you are eligible for.
 Some options for filing your taxes for free are available based on income or on the forms you need.

 Several tax-prep software solutions offer free versions covering basic forms.
 Some also offer free versions if your adjusted gross income — income after adjusting for applicable tax deductions — is below a certain level.
-The free versions of software are typically online.
+Free versions of the software are typically online.

 Free Tax Service On Base – Volunteer Income Tax Assistance (VITA)

-Reservists, Guardsmen, retirees and some civilian personnel may also be eligible, depending on the location and available resources.
+Reservists, Guardsmen, retirees and some civilian personnel may also be eligible.

 Participating VITA sites provide free tax advice, preparation and assistance.
 Volunteers are trained to deal with military tax situations, including: